pedrokpp/pedrokpp/README.md

 #### Welcome to my world

-- 💛☕ I used to have Java but now it is my favorite thing in the world
+- 💛☕ I used to hate Java but now it is my favorite thing in the world

 <br/>